mras0/mjs/README.md

 To run the tests build the "check" target.

 The interpreter is built in the "src" directory.
-It accepts a Javascript on the command line or starts in REPL mode if no argument is given.
+It accepts a Javascript file on the command line or starts in REPL mode if no argument is given.

 These steps should work for most people: